kkiarie/orchard-bot-site/data/nlu.md

 - Customer queries cannbe answered by the Personal Assistant ??
 - How can i intergrate the PA with my business
 - what are your feature
+- Is the personal assistant intelligent to handle complex queries?

 ## intent:request_contact
 - I need an assistant for my business